rmbr0wn/studio-ghibli-project/Studio_Ghibli_Take_Home_Challenge.md

 ### Frontend Features

-1. **Four Film Buttons**: Display four buttons, each containing the name of one of the specified Studio Ghibli films
+1. **Four Film Buttons**: Display four buttons, each containing the name of one of the specified Studio Ghibli films.
+When clicked (event driven), the component should fetch that particular film.
 2. **Loading States**: When clicked, buttons should show a loading state
-3. **GraphQL Integration**: Buttons call your GraphQL backend to fetch film data
+3. **GraphQL Integration**: Buttons call your GraphQL backend to fetch film data and provide properly typed hooks (useQuery, useLazyQuery, etc).
+Please use codegen to accomplish this.
 4. **Card Display**: Replace clicked buttons with cards showing:
    - Movie image
    - Movie title